dustinpfister/blog_posts/_posts/js-not.md

 layout: post
 categories: js
 id: 546
-updated: 2020-07-03 06:54:20
+updated: 2020-07-03 06:59:06
-version: 1.10
+version: 1.11
 ---

-The [javaScript not](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Logical_Operators) operator can be used to negate a value and turn the value into a boolean value.
-In other words whatever the truth value is for a value the js not operator will return the opposite of that value as a boolean type rather than whatever type it might be before hand.
+The [javaScript not](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Logical_NOT) operator can be used to negate a value and turn the value into a boolean value.
+In other words whatever the truth value is for a value the js not operator will return the opposite of that value as a boolean type rather than whatever type it might work out to before hand.

-The operator can come in handy when writing many expressions that might come up when working with conditional statements, and also with feature testing.
-In some code examples I see it being used to trim down the size of a boolean literal expression, and I am sure that there are many other use examples for the [js not](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Logical_NOT) operator.
+So then in many situations the javaScript not operator can come in handy when writing many expressions that might come up when working with conditional statements, and also often with feature testing in my experience thus far.
+In some code examples I see it being used to trim down the size of a boolean literal expression which is one little trick I will be getting to in this post, and I am sure that there are many other use examples for the [js not](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Logical_Operators) logical operator that might be of interest when reading code out in the wild.
+So lets look at some basic examples, and then many some not so basic examples of the javaScript not operator.

 <!-- more -->